BlackBerry may put itself up for sale

 BlackBerry's fate is likely to involve the Canadian government, which vets foreign takeovers of domestic companies.
 The government said it would not comment on speculation, but a spokesman for Industry Minister James Moore said the government wished BlackBerry well in its search for new options.

-Companies tipped as possible partners for BlackBerry have included Microsoft Corp (MSFT.O) and Amazon.com Inc (AMZN.O), as well as Lenovo Group Ltd (0992.HK), where a senior executive said earlier this year the Chinese computer maker would consider a bid for BlackBerry to boost its own mobile business.
+Companies tipped as possible partners for BlackBerry have included Microsoft Corp and Amazon.com Inc, as well as Lenovo Group Ltd, where a senior executive said earlier this year the Chinese computer maker would consider a bid for BlackBerry to boost its own mobile business.

 But Chinese involvement would trigger deep concerns about security issues from the Canadian government.

-Sources say Wall Street bankers have also pitched deals involving BlackBerry to companies such as HTC Corp (2498.TW) and Samsung Electronics Co Ltd (005930.KS), so far without success.
+Sources say Wall Street bankers have also pitched deals involving BlackBerry to companies such as HTC Corp and Samsung Electronics Co Ltd, so far without success.

 Watsa said Fairfax has "no current intention" to sell its BlackBerry shares - some 10 percent of the company.
 But if he remained on the board of directors, he would have a conflict of interest if he wanted to be part of a play for BlackBerry.